ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    This section describes different types of glue that may be found in DNS referral responses.
 Note that the type of glue depends on the QNAME.
-A particular record can be in-domain glue for one response and sibling glue for another.
+A particular name server (and its corresponding glue record) can be in-domain for one response and in a sibling domain for another.

 ## Glue for In-Domain Name Servers {#indomainglue}